 Do you have the right training, skills and perspective to support women who are experiencing abuse from a partner?

 If you are a women’s advocate, transition house or victim services worker, counsellor, student, mental health and/or substance use worker, or other professional, this workshop will offer you an opportunity to develop new tools and perspectives to enhance the support that you are offering to women.
 Whether you plan to support women individually or offer women’s support groups, this workshop will bring new energy and fresh perspective to your work.
-We hope you will join us in Vancouver in October.
-Stay tuned for dates and location!

 This two-day training will give you a solid framework and a complete set of exercises to effectively support women impacted by abuse.

-The workshop is based on the highly-effective practice outlined in the best-selling book, When Love Hurts: A Woman’s Guide to Understanding Abuse in Relationships (Jill Cory & Karen McAndless-Davis).
+When Love Hurts workshops are based on the highly-effective practice outlined in the best-selling book, When Love Hurts: A Woman’s Guide to Understanding Abuse in Relationships (Jill Cory & Karen McAndless-Davis).
 This training is designed for women’s advocates and frontline workers to enhance your skills and knowledge and provide effective and meaningful support to women with experiences of abuse.

 Who Should Attend the Training?